 § 663.269 May the Secretary reduce the amount of funds required under 23 U.S.C.
 207 to pay for costs of Federal personnel displaced by self-governance compacts and funding agreements under the Tribal Transportation Self-Governance Program?

 No. In accordance with 25 U.S.C.
 5388(d)(1)(C)(iv), the Secretary may not reduce the amount of funds required under the Tribal Transportation Self-Governance Program to pay for costs of Federal personnel displaced by Self-Governance compacts and funding agreements.

+§ 137.90 May the Secretary increase the funds required under the funding agreement?

+Yes, the Secretary may increase the funds required under the funding agreement.
+However, the Tribe and the Secretary must agree to any transfer of funds to the Tribe unless otherwise provided for in the funding agreement.

 Prompt Payment Act